daltonbohning/Parallel-Scan-Scalability/README.md

 ## Scalability Study
 `make benchmarks` will produce a `.csv` with various array sizes, sections sizes of 1024 and 2048, and threads of 2, 4, 8, 16, and 32 for the CUDA, OMP, and iterative version.

-## Research Paper review
-Not yet done.

-## TODO
-- Read a paper
-- Write the report